SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

   - References to filter bars that cannot be found in current file
   - Use of context paths that do not lead to the annotations of types expected for the given building block

+#### Relevant User/Workspace settings for Duplicate ID tags

+- `UI5LanguageAssistant.ReportNonUniqueIdsCrossViewFiles` is set on by default and report diagnostics cross view files.
+Settings it to false, reports only on a single file

 ### XML View Quick Fix

 #### Description